andreidobrinski/blog/content/blog/react-component-composition-with-dot-notation-exports/index.md

   <Button>Button</Button>
 </Modal>
 ```

+- TypeScript can help autocomplete the components

+If you start typing `<Modal.`, TypeScript will show a list of the components you've assigned to `Modal`.
+The autocomplete helps with productivity (typing components faster) and discovery (showing which components are available).

 React's `children` prop makes for component composition and dot notation is something you may be familiar with, especially from using open source libraries.
 React Navigation's [Stack.Screen](https://reactnavigation.org/docs/screen) comes to mind as well as React's own API [import pattern](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) of